By Janice A. Jones | Last updated January 15, 2019

 Should Your dog be eating a Grain Free Dog Food?
+Or, Should you change your dog food to one with Grains?

 It is no wonder that the average pet owner is confused.
+Consider the arguments in favor of a grain free dog food.

 The most common grains used in dog foods are corn, wheat, soy, and white rice.
 They are cheap and they can provide an extra amount of plant-based protein.

+Protein is very important in the canine diet.
 This is important for dog food manufacturers to show on the label that they have adequate protein.
 What does all of this mean to you?

-Many of these cheap grains that fill up our dog's diet are also are high on the Glycemic Index (GI), an index that rates ingredients by how quickly and how high they can cause blood sugar levels to rise.
+Many of these cheap grains that fill up our dog's diet are also high on the Glycemic Index (GI), an index that rates ingredients by how quickly and how high they can cause blood sugar levels to rise.
 High GI carbohydrates can produce a chronic inflammatory response in the body which can lead to obesity, diabetes, heart disease, arthritis, and cancer.

 Some foods have been found to cause some intolerance or sensitivities (not